yasserius/satellite_image_tinhouse_detector/README.md

 Detection of tin houses from satellite/aerial images, trained using the Tensorflow 2 Object Detection API.

+Satellite images are rich with information about people and the Earth.
+The latest advancements in deep learning and object detection has allowed very accurate analysis of satellite images.
+This project is a proof-of-concept of how satellite images can be applied to understand rural Bangladesh better.
+The project have a lot of potential in revealing various insights about villages in Bangladesh.

 <img src="https://github.com/yasserius/satellite_image_tinhouse_detector/blob/main/images/poster.png?raw=true" height=300px>

 # Demo